Coming (back) to Milwaukee

-I got a piano when I was 4.
+I got a piano when I was four-years-old.
 I learned classical flute from when I was 11.
-When I was 15 I found a guitar and that’s when I started writing songs.
+When I was 15, I found a guitar and that’s when I started writing songs.
 The first show I ever played was in St. Andrews, in a pub called The Vic.
-It was the popular local pub for misfits and weirdoes and farmer boys; a really weird mix of people, but it was a great bar.
+It was the popular local pub for misfits and weirdos and farmer boys; a really weird mix of people, but it was a great bar.

 I did a gig in the back room when I was 15.
 There is a guy King Creosote, who’s name is Kenny Anderson and he’s a pretty well respected outsider alternative folk artist these days.
 He had his eye on one of my girlfriends and knew she was coming to the show and came with her.
 He ended up asking me to join his band.